Crime and How To Get Elected in 2024

 Skibogi

-story, you know, is applicable, it just shows you that nothing's going to happen to him.
+but if your philadelphia uh story you know is applicable it just shows you that nothing's going to happen to him and

-the policeman who was killed by those two career criminals that were let out again and again.
+you know i i it's like the it's like the policeman who was killed by those two career criminals that were let out again and again

 And for some reason, these judges think it's humane to let people out who've committed horrendous crimes on the idea, well, it's so inhumane to keep them away from society.